ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Note that sometimes the Verifier and Relying Party are not separate and thus there is no need for a protocol to carry Attestation Results.

-### Relationship between Attestation Evidence and Attestation Results
+### Relationship between Attestation Evidence and Attestation Results {#relationship}

 Any claim defined in this document or in the IANA CWT or JWT registry may be used in Attestation Evidence or Attestation Results.

-Many claims in Attestation Evidence simply will pass through the Verifier to the Relying Party without modification.
-They will be verified as authentic from the entity by the Verifier just through normal verification of the Attester's signature.
-The UEID, {{UEID}}, and Location, {{location}}, are examples of claims that may be passed through.

-Some claims in Attestation Evidence will be verified by the Verifier by comparison to Reference Values.
+The relationship of claims in Attestation Results to Attestation Evidence is fundamentally governed by the Verifier and the Verifier's Policy.

-These claims will not likely be conveyed to the Relying Party.
-Instead, some claim indicating they were checked may be added to the Attestation Results or it may be tacitly known that the Verifier always does this check.
+A common use case is for the Verifier and its Policy to perform checks, calculations and processing with Attestation Evidence as the input to produce a summary result in Attestation Results that indicates the overall health and status of the entity.
-For example, the Verifier receives the Software Evidence claim, {{swevidence}}, compares it to Reference Values and conveys the results to the Relying Party in a Software Measurement Results Claim, {{swresults}}.
+For example, measurements in Attestation Evidence may be compared to Reference Values the results of which are represented as a simple pass/fail in Attestation Results.

-In some cases the Verifier may provide privacy-preserving functionality by stripping or modifying claims that do not posses sufficient privacy-preserving characteristics.
+It is also possible that some claims in the Attestation Evidence will be forwarded unmodified to the Relying Party in Attestation Results.
+This forwarding is subject to the Verifier's implementation and Policy.
+The Relying Party should be aware of the Verifier's Policy to know what checks it has performed on claims it forwards.

+The Verifier may also modify or transform claims it forwards.
+This may be to implement some privacy preservation functionality.

+It is also possible the Verifier will put claims in the Attestation Results that give details about the entity that it has computed or looked up in a database.
-For example, the data in the Location claim, {{location}}, may be modified to have a precision of a few kilometers rather than a few meters.
+For example, the Verifier may be able to put a HW OEM ID Claim in the Attestation Results by performing a look up based on a UEID (serial number) it received in Attestation Evidence.

+There are no hard rules for how a Verifier processes Attestation Evidence to produce Attestation Results.
+What is important is the Relying Party understand what the Verifier does and what its policies are.

 # Terminology